GRayHook/ambient-light/README.md

 ## Install

-Install it to `/usr/loca/bin`:
+Install it to `/usr/local/bin`:

     # make install

 ## Features

-It can send main color to [g13 driver](https://github.com/ecraven/g13) and [g19 driver](https://github.com/GRayHook/Logitech-G19-Linux-Daemon)(have not pushed commits yet).
+It can send main color to [g13 driver](https://github.com/ecraven/g13) and [g19 driver](https://github.com/GRayHook/Logitech-G19-Linux-Daemon).

 ## How to add my transport?